danielmoralesp/javascript-avanzado-en-espanol/chapter1/1-capitulo-1-en-la-programacion.md

-# 1- Capitulo 1 - En la programación
+# 1- En la programación

 Bienvenido a la serie You Do not Know JS \(YDKJS\).